The UNC Eshelman School of Pharmacy and the American Society of

 All sessions begin at Noon Eastern Time.

-Stacy Campbell-Bright, Pharm.D., BCPS, a clinical specialist in the Medicine Intensive Care Unit at the University of North Carolina Hospitals.
-She also has a faculty appointment as Assistant Professor of Clinical Education with the Division of Practice Advancement and Clinical Education at the University of North Carolina (UNC) Eshelman School of Pharmacy in Chapel Hill, North Carolina.
-Dr. Campbell-Bright is the Director of the Critical Care Residency Program at UNC Hospitals and has trained 12 critical care residents as well as over 200 pharmacy students and PGY-1 residents during her career.
+Shauna Garris, Pharm.D., BCPP, BCPS, is a pharmacy clinical specialist at the University of North Carolina (UNC) Healthcare, practicing in psychiatry and neurology.
+She also has a faculty appointment as Adjunct Assistant Professor in the Division of Practice Advancement and Clinical Education at the UNC Eshelman School of Pharmacy in Chapel Hill, North Carolina.
+Her practice serves as an active training site for pharmacy students and residents.

 Sue Pope, RPh